Mercerenies/a-turtles-troll/README.md

 ### Version 1.24

+* Added titles for Gods' demand events
-* Fixed a bug with trivia rewards
+* Fixed a bug with trivia rewards.

 ### Version 1.23